BOOKING AGENTAlternate Career Titles:

 - Always try to establish some form of contract as protection for yourself.

-- You might have to accept an entry-level position as a secretary, receptionist, or mail room clerk to get started.
+- You might have to accept an entry-level position as a secretary, receptionist, or mail room clerk to get started at a booking agency.

 - If you are familiar with the business and have some experience, be persistent.
 Agencies often say that if you can sell yourself to them, you can certainly sell the acts.